-\\\\What symbolism did Jesus give the loaf (Lk 22:19)?
-The bread represents His body given for us, and looks back to His death on the cross.
+\\\\What symbolism did Jesus give the bread (Lk 22:19)?
+The bread represents His body given for us.
+It obviously looks back to His death on the cross.

-Timing: Matthew tells us that Jesus passed around the bread while the meal was still in progress.
-This means that elements were an integral part of the meal, not separated from it:

-NIV Matthew 26:26 While they were eating, Jesus took bread ...

-In English, what does "remembrance" mean?
+- Timing: Matthew 26:26 tells us that Jesus broke the bread while the meal was still in progress.
+This means that the elements of the Lord's Supper were an integral part of the meal, not separated from it: - NIV Matthew 26:26 While they were eating, Jesus took bread, gave thanks and broke it, and gave it to his disciples ... - In English, what does the word "remembrance" mean?
 In English, a remembrance is like a memorial.
 It brings to mind something from the past.
 It is only backward looking.

 Example: "The flowers were given in remembrance of the late Mrs. Smith."
+Thus, when we partake of the bread, we naturally think back to Jesus' death on the cross.

+&lt;sup>3 Gordon Fee, "Corinthians", 532 & 555.

+&lt;sup>4 Bauer, Lexicon, 151.

+&lt;sup>5 Point out in class of the underlying Greek; it will become significant later.

-- 4. What is the difference between a "remembrance" (Lk 22:19) and a "reminder"?
-A remembrance is typically backward looking, but a reminder can also look forward.
+- 4. The words remembrance and remember are very similar.
+What is the difference between a "remembrance" (Lk 22:19) and a "reminder"?
+Unlike a remembrance, a reminder can also be forward looking.
 Example: You might tie a string around your finger as a reminder to do something in the future (like to buy milk on the way home). - "remembrance" (22:19): From anamnésis (364); an means "not"; amnésis ("amnesia") means "forget."
 A "remembrance" is literally "not amnesia."
-Although anamnésis can mean "remembrance", it fundamentally simply means "reminder."
-Thus, it can refer to something in the past or the future.
+Although anamnésis certainly can mean "remembrance", it can also simply mean "reminder."
+Thus, it can refer to something in either the past or the future. - Concept: The bread of the Lord's Supper serves as a remembrance of Jesus' body given for us, but arguably also as a reminder of Jesus' promise to come back and eat it again with us.
+This is yet another forward-looking aspect of the Lord's Supper. - New Premise: We are accustomed to thinking that the bread is a reminder for us.
+However, consider the possibility that the reminder is also for Jesus; that it is designed be to remind Jesus about something.